ijeomakaejike/student_dropout_prediction/README.md

-#conclusion
+CONCLUSION
 #A study was carried out on a dataseet with varying student information.
-After initial cleaning, preprocessing, , nd exploratory
+After initial cleaning, preprocessing and exploratory
 #analysis, the data was standardized, dimensionality reduction was applied and four distinct clusters were formed.
 The clusters are
 #characterised as follows:
 #cluster1: High grades, high approvals, paid fees